 First, we boast some of the fastest channel bonding (link aggregation) speeds in the industry.
-As your customers need more bandwidth, CloudAccess can help you meet those needs.
-Other vendors cap out at 1Gbps, which means they’re already too slow for most markets.
+As customer bandwidth demand increases, CloudAccess can help you meet those needs.
+Other vendors cap out at 1Gbps, which means they're already too slow for most markets.

 How long does it take to provision a CloudAccess SD-WAN node?

 In our model, the service provider is on-the-hook for provisioning the service's two nodes.

 Provisioning the multi-tenant SD-WAN controller takes less than 2 hours.
 Each CloudAccess SD-WAN CPE (or edge device) takes approximately 2 minutes - including the OS.